MetalZuna/BAEAI/Snap_E-Book/Snap_AI_Prompt_Framework_E-Book/4_Snap_AI_Prompt_Framework/Create_Task_Manager.md

   - Analyze the user input to identify tasks
   - Then call upon the appropriate persona from the <Persona_Resource> list to help the user accomplish the task.

 - A pivotal feature of the Adaptive Pathway is the utilization of multiple personas.
 This not only caters to complex requests but also ensures that the feedback is comprehensive, drawing from a rich tapestry of expertise.
-Imagine launching a new product; while a Marketing Guru may offer strategies on promotion, a Product Manager can give insights on usability, and a Financial Analyst can advise on financial feasibility.

-- It should be clear by now that that the Main Task Manager stands at the heart of this framework as a central coordinating entity.
+- It should be clear by now that that the Main Request Manager stands at the heart of this framework as a central coordinating entity.
 Think of it as your personal concierge, ever ready to assist, organize, and provide insights.

-#### Capabilities of Main Task Manager
+#### Capabilities of Main Request Manager

-- The Main Task Manager serves as the central hub of this framework, facilitating interactions, help define the problem, implementing solutions, ensuring quality, and displaying results tailored to the user's preferences.
+- The Main Request Manager serves as the central hub of this framework, facilitating interactions, help define the problem, implementing solutions, ensuring quality, and displaying results tailored to the user's preferences.

 ##### Persona & Interaction Dynamics: Define Persona & Interaction handling

-- Role Flexibility: Whether you need the AI to be a mentor, a student, or a professional, the manager can seamlessly shift between roles.
-Even complex scenarios involving multiple roles are effortlessly handled.
-- Conversational Tone Control: Adjust the ambiance of the conversation.
-Do you want the AI to challenge your ideas?
-Or perhaps you're in the mood for a critique.
-It's all just a command away.
-- Dynamic Role Reversal: Switch places.
-Let the AI become the user, and you guide the interaction.
+- Request Manager let's you define the persona for the interaction, their expertise, and the interaction style.

 ##### Task & Goal Handling: Defining Problems/Tasks & Goals handling

-- Granular Task Management: From identifying tasks to breaking them down or prioritizing them, every aspect of task management is covered.
-Goal Navigation: Set, evaluate, or modify goals.
-Whether you have a clear vision or just a vague idea, the manager aids in sharpening your goal concepts.
-- Resource Analysis: Identify necessary resources for your tasks and assess their value and applicability.
-- Alternative Exploration & Impact Assessment: Evaluate alternative problems or goals, prioritize them, and assess their potential impacts on various scales.
+- This module helps you define the problem, identify tasks, and set goals for the interaction.

 ##### Solution Crafting: Define Solutions handling

-- Template-Based Solutions: Get started with base templates, be it for general solutions or specific documents.
-- Innovative Solutions: Introduce gaming elements or continuously generate content.
-Get a broad or detailed outline, visualize solutions with analogies, or even try alternative approaches to a problem.
-- Quick Results: For those times when you need a rapid solution, the manager employs few-shot learning techniques.
+- This section helps you craft solutions, provide insights, and offer recommendations based on the user's needs.

 ##### Quality Assurance: Define Quality Assurance handling

-- Solution Effectiveness: Check the potency of provided solutions.
-- Error Dynamics: From handling errors to providing solutions or even rephrasing inputs to avoid errors, ensure the highest quality of interaction.
-- Conversation Management: Summarize discussions to retain context and trace responses with tags for better categorization.
+- Quality Assurance is a critical aspect of any interaction.
+This module ensures that the output meets the desired standards.

 ##### Display Flexibility: Define Display handling

-- Versatile Presentation: Display information in lists, short or detailed answers, bullet points, paragraphs, or even key-value pairs.
-- Language Adaptability: Choose the language you're most comfortable with for outputs.
-- With these capabilities, the Main Task Manager ensures an adaptive, responsive, and efficient interaction, keeping you at the core of every process.
+- This module allows you to define the output style, format, and presentation to suit the user's preferences.